Perri-Woodard/NC-King-Tides/README.md

 Repeated lunar perigees can also occur when a generated k value is the same for two t values, since k is either rounded up or down to the nearest integer or to the nearest 0.5 value.

+The relevant code to be run can be found in the Lunar Perigee Calculation cell of the [NCKT Lunar Perigee Calculations Jupyter Notebook](https://github.com/Perri-Woodard/NC-King-Tides/blob/main/NCKT%20Lunar%20Perigee%20Calculations.ipynb).
+The Apogee Calculation cell was used to work through an example given in Astronomical Algorithms, while the Working Code (testing) cell was used to test and debug versions of the script prior to completion.